andwan55/Decision-Support-System-DSS-Restaurant-Finance-Optimization-Program/README.md

 # Decision-Support-System-DSS-Restaurant-Finance-Optimization-Program
-Excel VBA program for amanager seeking to optimize finances for employee salaries and order costs/amount.
+Excel VBA program for a manager seeking to optimize finances for employee salaries and order costs/amount.